Polyurea coating for protection in the most demanding environments

 Note that epoxies and urethanes also possess the same properties, but not in a single coating.
 Polyurea coating is the only solution that has all the aforementioned benefits and can be applied fast avoiding downtime.

-Polyurea coating in comparison to other coatings
+Polyurea coatings in comparison to other coatings

 Why would you choose for polyurea coating instead of a more traditional coating like epoxy?
 While other coatings have their own benefits, polyurea outperforms them in certain areas.